 Rising water temperatures push redfish onto flats earlier in the day.
 They feed heavily after winter, rebuilding energy reserves.
 Target areas where dark bottom absorbs heat – fish gather there first as waters warm.

-Shrimp runs begin and redfish gorge on the abundant prey.
+Shrimp runs begin and redfish gorge on abundant prey.
 Match the hatch with small soft plastics and live shrimp under corks.

 Summer